Terms & Conditions

 6.1 Limitation of liability for consumer Customers

-6.1.1 If the Provider fails to comply with these Conditions, the same is responsible for loss or damage suffered by the consumer Customer that is a foreseeable result of said breach or its negligence.
-Loss or damage is foreseeable if they were an obvious consequence of the Provider’s breach or negligence or if they were contemplated by the parties when the Contract was entered into.
+6.1.1 If the Provider fails to comply with these Conditions, the same is responsible for loss or damage suffered by the Customer, only if it is the foreseeable result of said breach or negligence.
+Loss or damage is foreseeable if they are an obvious consequence of the Provider’s breach or negligence or if they were contemplated by the parties when the Contract was agreed upon.

 6.1.2 The consumer Customer agrees not to use the Service for any commercial, business or re-sale purposes, and in particular the Provider has no liability for any loss of profit, loss of business, business interruption, or loss of business opportunity.

 6.1.3 The Provider does not in any way exclude or limit its liability for:

 (a) death or personal injury caused by our negligence;

 (c) any breach of the terms implied by section 12 of the Sale of Goods Act 1979 (title and quiet possession);

 (d) any breach of the terms implied by section 13 to 15 of the Sale of Goods Act 1979 (description, satisfactory quality, fitness for purpose and samples); and

 (e) defective products under the Consumer Protection Act 1987.